Phyks/Cygnal/README.md

 to spawn the server-side part, listening on `localhost:8081`.

+## Translating

+Translation is done directly on [Zanata](https://translate.zanata.org/iteration/view/cyclassist/master?dswid=7345).

+To add new strings to localize, edit the `src/i18n/en.json` file with your new strings (and only this file).
+Then, you can run `yarn push-locales` to send the updated locales to translate and `yarn pull-locales` to fetch the translated files.
+To use these scripts you will need the Translate-toolkit(`pip install translate-toolkit`) and the Zanata CLI client.

 ## License

 This software is licensed under an MIT license, unless explicitly mentionned